na-na-hi/renget/archive/chrprompt2.md

 >Makuhita: My friends and family.
 I'm worried about my little brother in particular.
 I know he's in college now, but he was never the best at standing up for himself.

 >Lliam: Deserts.

+>Elm: Rice!
+>...
+>Just kidding!
+My actual answer is MEAT!!!
+Slowpoke tails are nice and all, but they still don't compare to juicy steaks or crispy karaage.

 **Guildmons**, Let's say a fellow guild member messed up on their mission, big time, and then the client confronts you about it.
 Would you tell them the truth or would you cover for them?